A little biscuit, created in ancient Egypt, that has stood the test of time. These fig rolls are delicious homemade and full of flavour.

 - Place the roll seal side down onto a greased, lined baking tray.

-- Bake the rolls in a preheated oven at 200oc (180oc fan assisted) for 20 minutes until browned.
+- Bake the rolls in the oven for 20 minutes until browned.

 - Remove from the oven and allow to cool before cutting the rolls into biscuits.